trtr6842-git/ttatp/README.md

 loginctl enable-linger
 rpi-connect signin
 ```

+## Remote code development vis VS Code
+On remote development machine, open VS Code and install the 'Remote Development' Extension.
+Use `CTR + SHIFT + P` and search for `Remotre SSH: COnnect current window to host`

 ## Handling USB drives
 Create a dir to mount them to, then mount, then copy